frendsick/torth/docs/getting_started.md

 Coding in any language could be pretty painful without syntax highlighting for the particular editor you are using.
 Torth currently only supports syntax highlighting for [VIM](syntax_highlighting.md#vim) and [VSCode](syntax_highlighting.md#visual-studio-code).
 There is also a really barebones and outdated [torth-mode](./../editor/emacs/torth-mode.el) for Emacs.

-If you want a support for a particular editor, please create a [feature request issue](https://github.com/CyberPaddy/torth/issues/new/choose).
-Contributions are also appreciated so feel free to create syntax highlighting configuration to an editor to the [editor](../editor/) folder and hit me with a pull request!
+If you want support for a particular editor, please create a [feature request issue](https://github.com/CyberPaddy/torth/issues/new/choose).
+Contributions are also appreciated, so feel free to create a syntax highlighting configuration to an editor to the [editor](../editor/) folder and hit me with a pull request!

 ## Check examples